renchester/time-tracker-app/README.md

 2. Go to the folder/directory where you cloned the project and type the following into the CLI to install the required dependencies:\
    `npm install`

-3. Distribution files can be produced using:\
+3. After installing dependencies, the distribution files can be produced using:\
    `npm run build`

-4. A live demo of the project can be started by using:\
+4. Finally, a live demo of the project can be started by using:\
    `npm run preview`

-5. _Alternatively_, you can go into development mode after installing the dependencies(#2) by typing:\
+5. Go to `http://localhost:4173/` to test the app out

-   `npm run dev`
+6. _Alternatively_, you can go into development mode after installing the dependencies(#2) by typing `npm run dev` and following the instructions on the terminal

 ## Rationale